maths/stack-web/website_files/CaseStudies/2025/EmployEd Internship Translating HELM workbooks STACK.md

 It should be noted that the work converting HELM to a STACK resource is nowhere near finished, and since the work is available as an Open Education Resource (OER), further contributions will help universities and student engineers across the world.

 We look forward to hearing from students on the Engineering Mathematics courses at Edinburgh University who will have access to these quizzes as additional self-study content on the course.

+Update: All HELM-STACK content is available through the STACK library, from the STACK Version 4.11.1 (2026010500) and onwards.